WebAssembly/binaryen/README.md

 ## TODO

+ * Start running the output through WebAssembly interpreters.
+Right now it is likely wrong in many ways.
  * We should optimize the emitted WebAssembly, as you can see in the example above.
  * WebAssembly lacks global variables, so `asm2wasm` maps them onto addresses in memory.
 This requires that you have some reserved space for those variables.
 You can do that with `emcc -s GLOBAL_BASE=1000`.
 We still need to write the code to copy the globals there.
  * Emscripten emits asm.js and JavaScript, that work together using web APIs to do things like print, render, etc. Need to figure out how to test that.